Online sales starting to slow?

 This is the important bit:

-You need to set up your product data feed, which is a spreadsheet that describes and organizes every product in your catalogue so Google can easily understand it.
+You need to set up your product data feed, which is a spreadsheet that describes and organizes every product in your catalog so Google can easily understand it.

 This is critical because you don’t create your own ads – Google indexes your product data and creates a digital profile for your store.